JuliaLang/julia/doc/src/manual/code-loading.md

    The `paths` map assigns to each package UUID-name pair, the location of the entry-point source file of that package.
 After the identity of `X` in `import X` has been resolved to a UUID via `roots` or `graph` (depending on whether it is loaded from the main project or an dependency), Julia determines what file to load to acquire `X` by looking up `paths[uuid,:X]` in the environment.
 Including this file should create a module named `X`.
 After the first time this package is loaded, any import resolving to the same `uuid` will simply create a new binding to the same already-loaded package module.

 Each kind of environment defines these three maps differently, as detailed in the following sections.

+!!! note
+    Although in examples throughout this chapter we give fully materialized data structures for `roots`, `graph` and `paths`, they are really only abstractions and Julia's package loading code does not actually materialize them for performance reasons.
+Instead, these abstract data structures are queried through internal APIs and only materialized lazily on demand as package loading takes place.

 ### Project environments